TrumanGIT/True-North/README.md

 True north starts with default vanilla controls configure to your liking. below are mod added keys that are good to know.

-Default power attack key is hold right click. (change in BFCO mcm settigns)
+Default power attack key is hold left click. (change in BFCO mcm settigns)

 Caps Lock (left directional pad button for controllers) – Open the "Wheeler" quick menu.
 (change quick menu menu key by going to whereeverYouDownloadedThisModlist\True North\mods\Wheeler - Quick Action Wheel Of Skyrim\SKSE\Plugins\wheeler\Controls.ini)